 So when you see the Tennessee Valley Clean Marina flag or logo, you know your marina is truly clean and green.
 “It’s a statement that says the marina cares about its customers—not only about their enjoyment today,” says Melinda Watson, watershed representative and program manager of the Tennessee Valley Clean Marina initiative, “but also about preserving the beauty and natural diversity of the Valley for generations to come.”

-Is your marina on the list (below, listed by lake)?
+Is your marina on the list (below, listed by the lake)?

 Want to join the club?
 TVA has developed a guidebook for marina owners and operators that outlines practices designed to minimize pollution and erosion, methods of educating the public, federal regulations and more.
 Download a copy of the Tennessee Valley Clean Marina Guidebook.